VibhuJ01/Vibhuj01/README.md

 * ✉️  You can contact me at [jainvibhu.2002@gmail.com](mailto:jainvibhu.2002@gmail.com)
 * 🧠  I'm really good in problem solving and interested in new ideas for research or any other project.
 * 🤝  I'm open to collaborating on backend projects with requirements of languages as C,C++,python and MySQL.
 * ⚡  I am a programmer with a creative attitude towards everything.
-I see patterns everywhere and I love to apply them.
+I see patterns everywhere and I love work them out.

 ### Skills